DELTA

 them the capsule's contents.
 There is little to guide them in the search for this deadly

-missile, but they know it could have broken open on impact.
+capsule, but they know it could have broken open on impact.
 If the capsule is not found

 soon a plague could be unleashed, causing widespread disease and death.
 Two old bush